kuhn-ruess/cmdbsyncer-docs/docs/netbox/devices.md

 The final Step then is the configuration for the Attributes in Syncer; otherwise there will be an exception when you try to export your Hosts.

-To do so, switch to: Modules → Netbox → Netbox Fields.
+To do so, switch to: Modules → Netbox → DCIM Device.

 All about the Fields, follows below.